 Simple Healthy Distractions

 Of course, another simple way to prevent the mental symptoms of anxiety is to distract your mind.
 Your mind can only handle so many thoughts and symptoms and issues at any given time, so if you can distract your mind from these issues you can find some relief.

 Obviously doing that can be difficult, especially because the entire point is that it's hard for your mind to enjoy positive emotions and stop its worrisome thoughts.
 But there are some strategies that can work:

 - Talking On the Phone Talking on the phone can be very hard to do if you're also distracted by anxiety, so if there's someone you can trust that you can talk to openly, you'll often find that your focus is much less on your anxiety and more on your phone call.

 - Good Technology Technology can actually fuel anxiety, but there are ways to use it correctly.
-Watch only funny and light hearted TV shows, and keep other noise on so that your senses are being used.
+Watch only funny and light-hearted TV shows, and keep other noise on so that your senses are being used.
 Listening to upbeat music can help too, but remember to listen to music that represents the way you want to feel (happy) rather than how you feel (sad or scared).

 - Puzzles and Games Playing puzzles and various games can also be a big help.
 In fact, puzzles and things that use your mind often require so much concentration that it's hard to focus on your mental symptoms.

 If you have someone around you too, talk to them about what you're feeling.
 Try not to be too shy about it.
 Remember, it's similar to thought suppression - when you try to fight your anxiety and hide it, it tends to become more amplified.
-So if you have a friend around you when you're experiencing negative thoughts, try to be open about it so that you're not stuck inside your own head and letting your anxiety get worse.
+So if you have a friend around you when you're experiencing negative thoughts, try to be open about it so that you're not stuck in your own head and letting your anxiety get worse.

 Cure Your Anxiety